datawire/infra-actions/README.md

 Note that Mac M1 runners are created on demand, and it will take between 30 minutes and up to 3 hours to have one available depending on how many workflows are requesting these runners.

 Also, there is a limit of 10 runners at any point in time.
-Any build that request a Mac M1 during this time will fail.
+Any build that requests a Mac M1 during this time will fail.

 # Dev loop
  See [DEVELOPING.md](docs/DEVELOPING.md)